tensorflow/datasets/docs/add_dataset.md

 These dictionaries will be encoded by `self.info.features.encode_example`, which uses the feature definitions from `DatasetInfo` to encode the features passed here into a `tf.train.Example`.
-In this case, the `ImageFeature` will encode the jpeg content into the tf-record file automatically.
+In this case, the `ImageFeature` will encode the jpeg content into the TFRecord file automatically.

-At this point, your builder test should pass.
+If you've implemented the test harness, your builder test should now pass.

 ### File access and `tf.gfile`